 Her career blossomed while living and working in Spokane, Washington, where she performed, recorded, toured, and served as artistic director of two period music organizations.
 A founding director of both Connoisseur Concerts and Allegro, Beverly specializes in period music of the baroque and early classic eras.
 Accomplishments include founding the Northwest Bach Festival, the Royal Fireworks Festival & Concert™, Allegro’s Viennese Ball, Music in Historic Homes, and Period Music at The Met.

 Awards include a Washington State Governor’s Arts Award & a City of Spokane Arts Award for her organizations.
-Individual awards include the Pioneer Award, given to leaders in arts, medicine, government and other fields, to individuals who made ‘an indelible impact’ on the Inland Northwest over the past 125 years.
+Individual awards include the Pioneer Award, given to leaders in arts, medicine, government and other fields, to individuals who made ‘an indelible impact’ on the Inland Pacific Northwest over the past 125 years.

 Of her various recordings, Age of Elegance in the American West was named one of the best new albums of the year.
 Her musical ensemble was for many years the only classical duo on the WESTAF touring roster in the Western United States.